gogeekness/Terraform_Lustre/README.md

   *  I have used parts of it when I started to create my inital vm, then created a snapshot of the OS disk.
   *  However, the commands as a sequence works.
 This is who I solved the installation of ZFS on Alma 8 (manualy).

-### Cluster layout
+### Cluster layout, lustre file system name is: Lust
-There are 3 servers
-* Client
-* Managment / MD
+* lustre_mgt    (IB: 10.0.1.10) for the MGT, MDS and MDT.
-* OSS
+* lustre_oss    (IB: 10.0.1.11) for the OSS and OST.
+* lustre_client (IB: 10.0.1.12) for the client.

 All of the servers have 30 GB data drives (scratch pad) for extra working data.
 The OSS drive has a extra drive 500 GB drive for ZFS.

-The Client also is a jumpbox or portal to the other two servers.
+The Client also is a jumpbox or bastion to the other two servers.
 I only public IP is to the Client.
 From it, Ansible can tunnel to the other two machines.
+That IP is created by AWS, then the Ansible Invtory plugin reads it.

 ## The goal
 To have a working Lustre test Cluster with a couple of commands.